-Phosphorus is an important part of several of your body’s processes.
+Phosphorus is an important element that is vital to several of your body’s physiologic processes.
 It helps with bone growth, energy storage, and nerve and muscle production.
-Many foods, especially meats and dairy products, contain phosphorus, so it’s usually easy to get enough of this mineral in your diet.
+Many foods — especially meat and dairy products — contain phosphorus, so it’s usually easy to get enough of this mineral in your diet.

-Most of your body’s phosphorus is contained in your bones and teeth.
-However, some is in your blood.
-Your doctor can assess your blood phosphorus levels using a serum phosphorus test.
+Your bones and teeth contain most of your body’s phosphorus.
+However, some phosphorous is in your blood.
+Your doctor can assess your blood phosphorus level using a serum phosphorus test.

 Hyperphosphatemia is when you have too much phosphorus in your blood.
 Hypophosphatemia is the opposite: having too little phosphorus.
 Various conditions, including liver disease and vitamin D deficiency, can cause your blood phosphorus level to become too high or too low.

-A serum phosphorus test can be used to determine whether you have high or low phosphorus levels, but it cannot help your doctor diagnose the cause of your condition.
-The doctor will need to perform more tests to determine what is causing your abnormal serum phosphorus test results.
+A serum phosphorus test can determine whether you have high or low phosphorus levels, but it can’t help your doctor diagnose the cause of your condition.
+Your doctor will need to perform more tests to determine what’s causing abnormal serum phosphorus test results.

-Your doctor may order a serum phosphorus test if he or she suspects that your phosphorus level is too low or too high.
+Your doctor may order a serum phosphorus test if they suspect that your phosphorus level is too low or too high.
 Either extreme can lead to health problems.

 Symptoms that may indicate your phosphorus level is too low include: